aakashks/gmail_organizer/README.md

 ## MultiOutput Classification of Gmails

-A command line application which automatically apply labels in the user's gmail ML classification of the mails.
+A command line application which automatically apply labels in the user's gmail using classification.

 ## Description